jeanettie/artistWebsite/README.md

-My Code for my Artist Website, and possible store.
+My Code for my Artist Website, and possible online store.